Data Mesh

 How does Data Mesh work?

 Data mesh is an approach towards data management within organizations.
-The idea is to increase the accessibility and availability of data to business users and reduce the interdependency between data teams.
-It is based on the principles of modularity and governance, where data is treated as a first-class citizen with its own independent lifecycle and management structures.
-Let’s have a look at the key advantages for your organization when implementing a data mesh.
+The idea is to increase the accessibility, availability and usability of data to business users and reduce the interdependence between data teams.
+It is based on the principles of domain-oriented ownership, data as a product, federated computational governance, and a self-serve data platform.
+Data is treated as a product to be reused and this data product is a modular first-class citizen with its own independent change lifecycle and management structures.

-- Breaking up data silos by sharing and making data reusable
+• Breaking up data silos by data sharing & reusability

 Traditional data approach vs data mesh